github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 - Instances of this runner are automatically created and added to a group called `16-core-ubuntu-rg`.
 - The runner has been assigned the label `16-core-ubuntu`.
 - Workflow jobs use the `16-core-ubuntu` label in their `runs-on` key to indicate the type of runner they need to execute the job.
+- {% data variables.product.prodname_actions %} checks whether your repository is permitted to send jobs to the runner.
 - The job is then run on the next available instance of the `16-core-ubuntu-runner` runner with that label.

 ![Diagram explaining larger runners](/assets/images/larger-runner.png)